 Last summer we camped in France where campfires are not part of the camping concept.
 The french are more into pâté and making crepes over a gas flame, but fires are strictly interdit.
 In the US however, camping just simply isn’t camping without a campfire and making a campfire requires wood.
 Fortunately, it is easy to buy bundles on the side of the road.
 We fell in love with the hazy smoke at dusk that filled the campground and the smell of burning pine and cedar.
 For dinner it’s wood-fired corn on the cob and hot potatos buried in the ashes.
 For breakfast it’s bacon, eggs and cowboy coffee.

-Rule 3: Go for non-electric
+Rule 3: Go non-electric

 The best campsites are the ones that have no electric hookup.
 No hookup means no blenders, stereos, televisions, or automatic air mattress pumps.
 Yes, there are people, particularly RV people, who associate these objects with the great outdoors.
 With just our two person tent, a clothes line and two folding chairs as “equipment,” we tried to avoid these people.
 At night we listened to the howling of the loons on the lake.

-Rule 4: Know that bears might visit
+Rule 4: Beware of bears

 In Wisconsin, northern Michigan and especially Canada, there are bears.
 Like kind of a lot of them.
 Bears like sticky marshmallows that fall in the fire, chicken bones thrown into the woods, toothpaste left on the picnic table, and styrofoam trays that once had bratwursts in them.
 Even though we were very careful to put everything in our car at night, a drooling grunting black bear still paid us a visit at a campground near Sudbury, Ontario.
 He brushed along the side of our tent while we were inside and made his way over to our water bucket.
 Luckily he only wanted a little drink and he went on his way.